 INSTEAD OF SCREEN TIME

-According to Dr. Susan Linn, Executive Director of Campaign for a Commercial-Free Childhood:
+According to Dr. Susan Linn, Founding Director of CCFC:

 More screen time means less time for hands-on play, reading, exploring nature, and dreaming – activities crucial to a healthy childhood.

 In addition, it is through screens that children are exposed to harmful marketing.
 It’s not always easy to wean our children away from the seductive screen, but it’s worth the effort.
 Here are some things to do instead.

 Stories.
 Even older children and adults like being read to.
 Choose a book that the whole family will enjoy and read a chapter aloud every night after dinner.
 Our children love to hear stories from when we were growing up.
 Tell stories involving your children as characters.
 Ongoing stories are fun, but they don’t have to have a message.
 Take turns doing the telling.
 For inspiration, ask your children for a list of places, magical beings, magical objects, people and creatures.
 Make up stories from their lists.

 Read and Write Poetry with the family.
 It’s fun to read poems aloud or to recite them from memory.
 I loved The Best Loved Poems of the American People when I was growing up and especially “The Midnight Ride of Paul Revere.” by Henry Wadsworth Longfellow.
 Haikus can also be a fun way to learn to write poetry.